rberrelleza/crossplane-community-day-2020/README.md

 Go back to your browser and reload the page.
 You'll see the same application as before, but now connected to your remote development environment.

 The application is not querying any data from the DB.
 Let's change chat.
-Open `main.go` in your favorite IDE, and uncomment
+Open `main.go` in your favorite IDE, and uncomment the DB code (lines 66-70 and 91-95).

-Now, go to the code, and update a file.
-For example, open `public/index.html` and change the title from `Guestbook` to `My Guestbook`.
 As soon as you save the file, `okteto` will sync the file, `fresh` will notice it, and it will recompile and reload the go app.

+Go back to your browser and use the application.
+Notice how the messages are now being stored and retrieved from the DB instance that we provisioned with Crossplane!

 ## Debugging